 Complete the alt text field for every image using specific descriptions that incorporate your target keywords naturally.
 Write alt text that would help someone understand the image without seeing it, aiming for 125 characters or fewer while being descriptive and relevant.

 Tracking your cluster performance requires monitoring multiple data sources that reveal different aspects of your SEO success.
-You need to measure both technical ranking improvements and actual business outcomes from your traffic.
 HubSpot's analytics show how visitors interact with your content, while Google Search Console provides the search visibility data that proves your cluster strategy works.
-Combining these platforms gives you a complete picture of which articles drive results and where you need to adjust your approach.

 Create a custom dashboard in HubSpot that tracks cluster-specific metrics for your pillar topics.
 Add report widgets that filter content by topic tags, showing traffic trends, conversion rates, and ranking positions for all articles within each cluster.
-Update this dashboard weekly to spot patterns early, such as declining traffic on older articles or sudden ranking jumps after publishing new cluster content.
+Update this dashboard weekly to spot patterns early.

 Track these essential metrics to evaluate your HubSpot SEO strategy effectiveness: